OSMLatam/OSM-Notes-Common/README.md

 - Create an issue in this repository
 - Check documentation in dependent projects
-- Contact: @angoca in Telegram o social networks.
+- Contact: @angoca in Telegram and several social network

 ## Related Projects